GLOBAL MARKETS-Wall St halts world rout in choppy trade

 The franc also rose to an all-time high versus the dollar CHF=EBS of 0.73592 on EBS before easing to 0.7394, with the dollar down 2.1 percent.

 The Japanese yen, which also tends to benefit in times of market stress, breached 77 yen per dollar, above levels that triggered official intervention from Tokyo last week.
-(Additional reporting by Ryan Vlastelica in New York; Editing by Dan Grebler)
+(Additional reporting by Ryan Vlastelica in New York and Neal Armstrong and Natsuko Waki in London; Editing by Dan Grebler)

-* Q4 earnings per share view C$0.04, revenue view C$26.8 million -- Thomson Reuters I/B/E/S Source text for Eikon: Further company coverage:
+* BRT Realty Trust reports first quarter results for December 31, 2016